XinYangGIS/ML_GWO_LSM/README.md

 * matplotlib
 * * *
 # Instruction
 The independent variables are prepared on the GIS and ENVI platform.
 Then the susceptibility maps are generated using Python language.
+Because the data in this study subject to third party restrictions, we hide the latitude and longitude in the data file.